bennettzjames/forum/README.md

 **Description of the App:**

-This is an internet forum devoted to the topic of television shows.
+...This is an internet forum devoted to the topic of television shows.
 Once a user creates an account, they will be able to add, rate, comment on, and add links to all of their favorite television programs.
 Enjoy!

 **Link to working app:**
 [Benito's TV Forum](https://salty-plateau-4064.herokuapp.com/)